 - Property/Estate management

 St Chad’s Academies Trust is a young multi-academy trust working across seven local authorities: Walsall, Wolverhampton, Stoke-on-Trent, Sandwell, Staffordshire, Telford and Wrekin and Shropshire.
-The trust seeks to recruit two new non-executive directors with strong growth management, estates management and/or legal background to join its board.
-One candidate will potentially become Chair of Trustees in due course, following a period of familiarisation.
+The trust seeks to recruit two new non-executive directors with expertise and knowledge in Health and Safety in relation to Property/Estates, and Finance.
 Board meetings are held at Three Spires, Station Road, Lichfield and once a year visit an Academy.
 Applicants of all faiths and of none are welcomed.

 About the trust

 St Chad’s Academies Trust is a young trust which has significantly grown over the last two years.
 It works closely with the Regional Schools Commissioner (RSC) and Department for Education (DfE) in the West Midlands as the academies programme grows and develops across the region.
 The trust supports church schools which are making decisions about converting to academy status, whilst maintaining and promoting its Christian ethos.
 Its academies cover a range of communities, from areas of high deprivation to more affluent areas of the Diocese.